webosose/website/content/en/samples/posts/2023-12-21-facial-recognition-based-kiosks.md

     ```

 3. Go to the `Kiosk_KNU/backend` directory.
-4. Run the server with a specified port number. **This port number will be used in later.**
+4. Run the server with a specified port number. **Make sure you note this port number.** This number will be used in the [Setting Up the Server Connection](#setting-up-the-server-connection).

     ```bash
     python manage.py runserver 0.0.0.0:<PORT NUMBER>